KSWW

 KSWW (102.1 FM) is a radio station broadcasting an adult contemporary music format.
 Licensed to Ocean Shores, Washington, United States, it serves Grays Harbor County.
 The station is currently owned by Jodesha Broadcasting.
 It is known as "Sunny 102.1".
 The station first signed on in 1998.
-Except for their morning show with Rhys Davis, 6am-10am weekdays, all programming is off Westwood One's AC feed.
+In December 2022, Rhys Davis, morning host for 25 years, retired.
+At the same time, KSWW dropped the Westwood One affiliation in favor of 24/7 local programming, and launched "AJ In The Morning", a live local show featuring well-known radio talent AJ Battalio.
+Sunny 102.1 is currently simulcasting on KJET 105.7 FM, licensed to Union, in Mason County, with a signal that covers parts of Mason and Thurston counties.

 Translators

-KSWW also broadcasts on the following translators:
+KSWW and its HD channels also broadcast on the following translators:

-K234AU rebroadcasts KSWW-HD3.
-K263BE rebroadcasts KSWW-HD2.
-K226AN, K281DE and K291BY rebroadcast KSWW-HD4.
+K266BL rebroadcasts KSWW (Sunny).
+K263BE rebroadcasts KSWW-HD2 (JACK FM).
+K234AU rebroadcasts KSWW-HD3 ("Timber Country" Classic Country).
+K281DE rebroadcasts KSWW-HD4 ("Bigfoot" Hot Country).